Cancer (young people)

 It was a little bit too much at once, maybe they should you know for someone who is 11 and has just been diagnosed it's a, the information and the emotional stress all, all at once is a little bit, a little bit too much to take, but I, I think they did the right thing in telling me everything.

-What was good was that young people we talked to frequently both liked and trusted their consultants, but even then most found that it was much easier to raise questions that they had with their nurses.
-It is not surprising therefore that nurses on teenage cancer wards are often described as being more like friends than hospital staff.
-Doctors were recognised as being good at giving accurate technical explanations but doctors were also less available than nurses and sometimes seemed to be too rushed and too busy to answer burning questions.
-Another common problem is that junior doctors tend to change posts every 6 months meaning that is was less easy to get to know them well.
+What was frequently helpful to the young people we talked to was that they both liked and trusted their consultants, but even then, most found that it was much easier to raise questions that they had with their nurses rather than with their consultants.
+Therefore, it is not surprising that nurses on teenage cancer wards were often described as being 'more like friends than hospital staff'.
+Doctors were recognised as being 'good at giving accurate technical explanations' but were also less available than nurses, and sometimes seemed to be too rushed and too busy to answer questions.
+Another common problem seen was that junior doctors tended to change posts every 6 months, meaning that it could be difficult to get to know and be comfortable with them.

 Describes being able to communicate easily with his doctors and nurses in the teenage unit.